WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/the-reactive-and-declarative-mindset.md

 In the early days of web development, the imperative approach was predominant.
 This method involves manually updating the DOM with JavaScript to reflect changes.

-Take, for example, this application with two buttons and a paragraph:
+Take, for example, this interactive block with two buttons and a paragraph:

 -   **The show/hide button**: Toggles paragraph visibility and enables/disables the "Activate" button.
 -   **The activate button**: Toggles the paragraph's text and color between "active" (green) and "inactive" (red).